wsbf/wsbf.net/README.md

 ### Client (private)

 - add server-side authentication/redirect to /wizbif directory
-- develop views and controllers to replace `new.wsbf.net`
 - develop a monthly breakdown of album reviews by DJ
 - develop album checkout interface
-- consider having `checkout` and `logbook` users
 - or merge login and show select for logbook
 - develop a "spaz sheet" interface to logbook view (with captcha)
+- move services and controllers into separate files

 ### Miscellaneous